Your Local Party Needs---

 What are PCPs?

-This awkward phrase stands for Precinct Committee Persons, also called Precinct Captains or Precinct Chairs (and that's how we Montezuma Dems think of them).
+This awkward phrase stands for Precinct Committee Persons, also called Precinct Organizers (and that's how we Montezuma Dems think of them).
 They are neighborhood organizers and are essential to our party's success at all levels.
-Precinct Captains walk their neighborhoods to connect with Democrats; to GOTV (Get Out The Vote); to distribute candidate information; and keep their constituents informed of party activities, values, and initiatives.
+Precinct Organizers walk their neighborhoods to connect with Democrats; work to GOTV (Get Out The Vote); distribute candidate information; and keep their constituents informed of party activities, values, and initiatives.

-Precinct Captains are party officers and members of the central committee, the local governing body of the Montezuma Dems, and they represent all the Democrats in their precinct at county central committee meetings.
+Precinct Organizers are official party officers and members of the central committee, the local governing body of the Montezuma Dems, and they represent all the Democrats in their precinct at county central committee meetings.

 Who's my PCP?